-These teriyaki chicken wings are incredible!
-They are wonderfully flavorful yet truly easy to make.
-The wings are seasoned, baked in the oven, and glazed with a flavorful teriyaki sauce.
-They make the perfect appetizer!
+These teriyaki wings are incredibly flavorful yet easy to make.
+They are seasoned, baked in the oven, and then glazed with low-sugar teriyaki sauce.

 This easy recipe combines two of my favorite foods - crispy baked chicken wings and flavorful teriyaki sauce.
 The combination of the fatty, crispy-skinned wings and the savory-sweet sauce is amazing.
-And since my entire family loves this dish, I make it often.
+And while these wings make the perfect game-day appetizer, I often make them as our main course for dinner.

 - Chicken wings: I buy the packages labeled as "party wings," which are already separated into flats and drumettes.